ncsa/Delta_doc/docs/source/user_guide/job_accounting.rst

 -  A node-exclusive job that runs on a compute node for one hour will be charged 128 SUs (128 cores x 1 hour)
--  A node-exclusive job that runs on a 4-way GPU node for one hour will be charge 4 SUs (4 GPU x 1 hour)
+-  A node-exclusive job that runs on a 4-way GPU node for one hour will be charged 4 SUs (4 GPU x 1 hour)
--  A node-exclusive job that runs on a 8-way GPU node for one hour will be charge 8 SUs (8 GPU x 1 hour)
+-  A node-exclusive job that runs on a 8-way GPU node for one hour will be charged 8 SUs (8 GPU x 1 hour)

 QOSGrpBillingMinutes
 ---------------------

-If you see QOSGrpBillingMinutes under the Reason column for the squeue command, as in:
+If you see QOSGrpBillingMinutes under the Reason column for the ``squeue`` command, as in:

 .. code-block::

                 JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 1204221       cpu    myjob     ....
 PD       0:00      5 (QOSGrpBillingMinutes)

-Then the resource allocation specified for the job (i.e. xyzt-delta-cpu) does not have sufficient balance to run the job based on the number of resources requested and the wall-clock time.
+Then the resource allocation specified for the job (i.e., xyzt-delta-cpu) does not have sufficient balance to run the job based on the number of resources requested and the wall-clock time.
-Sometimes it may be other jobs from the same project, also in the QOSGrpBillingMinutes state, using the same resource allocation that are preventing a job that would normally "fit" from running.
+Sometimes it may be other jobs from the same project, also in the QOSGrpBillingMinutes state, using the same resource allocation, that are preventing a job that would normally "fit" from running.
 To resolve this, the PI of the project needs to put in a supplement request using the same XRAS proposal system that was used for the current award, see :ref:`all_sup`.

 Reviewing Job Charges for a Project (jobcharge)